L-Teanine - A Supplement to Food for Brains and Mood

 Food Supplements L-Teanin Benefits

-Theanine has many different benefits to mood, cognitive function and general health.
-The main effect is the overall feeling of relaxation and relaxation.
-The common sense of well-being and optimism is often the result.
+Theanine has many benefits for mood, cognitive function and general health.
+The main effect is a feeling of relaxation.

-L-Theanine is also the reason why green tea is used to relieve anxiety and nervousness (unlike coffee), despite the fact that green tea contains caffeine.
-Theanin actually helps to mitigate those caffeine-related side effects, reduces the symptoms of nervousness or restlessness.
+L-Theanine is also the reason why green tea is taken for anxiety and nervousness (unlike coffee), despite the fact that green tea contains caffeine.
+Theanine really helps to alleviate those caffeine-related side effects, reduces nervous or restlessness.

 This nutritional supplement can help protect the brain and support better brain cell care.
 This prevents damage to the neurons by blocking excessive stimulation of the cells and protecting them from low oxygen levels.